klstein7/nextjs-wordle-dev-day/docs/05-word-validation.md

      - **Red:** Incorrect letter.
    - This visual representation helps users strategize their next guesses based on the feedback.

+**Expected Behavior:**

+- The application should prevent invalid inputs and provide immediate feedback.
+- Valid guesses should be accepted and displayed with appropriate color coding.
+- Error messages should help guide the user towards valid inputs.

 If everything works as expected, congratulations!
 You've successfully enhanced your Wordle clone with word validation and improved user feedback.

 ---